 AI Smartchain Ecosystem : Ecosystem with various dApps that utilize AI technology and enhance successful solutions.

-BERLIN, GERMANY, Feb.
-04, 2023 (GLOBE NEWSWIRE) -- AI Smart Chain Ecosystem, a project based on ETH blockchain, has launched its token $AISC, as its first step towards building its entire ecosystem that will consist of AI Smart chain and various AI Dapps.
+/EIN News/ -- Berlin, Germany, Feb.
+06, 2023 (GLOBE NEWSWIRE) -- AI Smart Chain Ecosystem, a project based on ETH blockchain, has launched its token $AISC, as its first step towards building its entire ecosystem that will consist of AI Smart chain and various AI Dapps.

 AI Meets Blockchain - $AISC